Sigma 70mm F2.8 EX DG Macro A-mount lens review by Phil Wood

 I haven't really tested flare control yet, I may revisit my mark after more experience.

 The build quality is pretty good, but it is let down by the details.
 I'm not fond of the matt paint finish (at least it's not sticky).
-The lens hood screws into the filter thread, which is not the end of the world, less convenient than a bayonet fitting, but more secure (or so I thought until it fell off while I was carrying the camera and lens).
+The lens hood screws into the filter thread, which is not the end of the world, less convenient than a bayonet fitting, but more secure (or so I thought until it fell off while I was carrying it on camera).
 Naturally it does not attach to the lens when reversed - which is seriously inconvenient at times.
 Even worse is that the hood does not have a thread or lip which would enable the lens cap to be attached while the hood is fitted, instead it has a 77mm filter thread at the end of the hood - so you need a different lens cap when the hood is on.
-The lens cap is the old side pinch type, not ideal, center pinch would be better.
+The lens cap is the old side pinch type, not ideal, centre pinch would be better.

 Some lenses just feel better than others, there is something about them that is right - I guess this is a personal thing and that we would differ if asked to rate 'feel' - but this lens doesn't have it for me in the same way as the Minolta 50 f2.8 and 100 f2.8 D or even the Sigma 90mm f2.8.

 It is quite a nice length for general portrait /short tele use and a good deal better than any zoom I have covering 70mm - better built (hood excepted) but second in IQ terms to the Sony 85mm f2.8, though that cannot double as a macro.

 The Minolta 50mm f2.8 macro is sharper, cheaper.

-Compared to the Minolta 100mm f2.8 D macro, it is cheaper and, perhaps, a better length for APS-C cameras.
+Compared to the Minolta 100mm f2.8 D macro, it is cheaper and, perhaps, a better focal length for APS-C cameras.
 But the 100mm is better in all other respects.

 The Sigma 90mm macro is cheaper, has much better lens to subject distance at 1:1 and is built like an early Minolta AF.